-During my subsequent post-homophobic life, I was very comfortable joking with some of my gay co-workers about any number of things, to include their incidental gayness.
+During my subsequent post-homophobic life, I was very comfortable joking with some of my gay co-workers about any number of things, to include their taste in men.

 The year is 1996 and I am a senior in college.
 While having one such light-hearted conversation, Michael, one of my gay co-workers, informs me that I am not his type.
 He is not the first gay acquaintance to tell me this.
-(For those of you who have not had a gay acquaintance tell you that you’re not their type, it makes for a strange internal dialogue … something like, “Well, it’s probably for the best that he’s not attracted to me, since I am not gay, but, still … what’s wrong with me, huh?
+(For you fellas who have not had a gay acquaintance tell you that you’re not his type, it makes for a strange internal dialogue … something like, “Well, it’s probably for the best that he’s not attracted to me, since I am not gay, but, still … what’s wrong with me, huh?
 I’m a good-enough looking guy, aren’t I?
 And funny?
 Hell, I’m a laugh riot.
 What’s not to like?
 Why doesn’t he want me??”).

 Fast forward to later that evening.
 An off-duty, female co-worker is standing across the bar from me, and we are having a conversation about something or other.
 During the course of this conversation, it comes up that Michael had told me earlier that I wasn’t his type.
 It is at this point in the conversation that I turn to Ricky [not his real name], another co-worker whom I had known for quite some time, and say to him, “Ricky, you’re a member of the gay community; I don’t get it.
 Why do gay men not find me attractive?”